|The tall thin Indian Runner was killed; the fat Aylesbury mourns|

 Climbing out of our pond

-When I was a child, I had a huge, fat bunny, and two hens, and two ducks and a dog.
+When I was a child, I had a huge, fat bunny, two hens, two ducks and a dog.
 We had a large house with an acre around it.

 - * * *

-Well, Oxfordshire has perils Jamshedpur, India did not: foxes.
+Well, Oxfordshire has perils that Jamshedpur, India did not: foxes.

-A fox ate one of our chickens, and the survivor was so traumatized that we gave it away.
+A fox ate one of our chickens, and the survivor was so traumatised that we gave it away.
 No more chickens.

 So we gave up on ducks for a while.
-But, oh, what an idyllic picture to see them cluck around our yard.
+But, oh, it was an idyllic picture to see them cluck around our yard.
 Ducks are the dearest birds, always happy, always cheerful, running to see you in a manic, quacking way!!